 - Multiple Pay Rates For Different Positions: If an employee earns two different pay rates, you may have used the wrong rate when calculating their earnings for a given period.

-Retroactive Pay vs Back Pay
+Retro Pay vs Back Pay

 Back pay might sound like another way to say retro pay, but they are different.

-Retroactive pay is used as a correction when you paid an employee less than they should have earned.
+Retro pay is used as a correction when you paid an employee less than they should have earned.
 Back pay corrects any type of missed wages.
 It refers to any wages you owe your employee when you don’t pay them.

 Examples of situations where you might owe back pay include: